An analog blockchain has been in use for decades in Turkey.

 You heard it right!
 Anybody in Turkey, equipped with a legal checkbook from a local bank, can print her own money by signing a check with a future date, say six months ahead.
 When that person hands the check to a second party that she owes money to, an original and innovative economic activity begins.
 (These checks are similar to I.O.U.s.
 However in addition to checks, Turkish people also issue 150B TL worth of I.O.U.s every year).

-Nobody knows who first invented this creative mechanism, but most every businessmen in Turkey use and accept “vadeli” checks (In 2017, 20 million vadelis were issued at a total value of $200 Billion!
-Let me remind you that the Turkish GNP was $850B).
+Nobody knows who first invented this creative mechanism, but most every businessmen in Turkey use and accept “vadeli” checks (In 2018, 21 million vadelis were issued at a total value of $200 Billion!
+Let me remind you that the Turkish GNP was $840B).
 Even the trade laws have been re-written to protect people from having their checks cashed at the bank before their due dates!
-Even with a velocity multiple of 3, that makes 600 Billion USD yearly economy created via vadeli checks.
+With a velocity multiple of 5, it makes 1000 Billion USD yearly economy created via vadeli checks.

-Hence, Turkey has a local, ANALOG BLOCKCHAIN that has a yearly trade volume of $0.60 Trillion!
+Hence, Turkey has a local, ANALOG BLOCKCHAIN that has a yearly trade volume of approximately $1 Trillion!

 Let me briefly tell you how it works: I write a 10,000 lira check and hand it to my payee, adding that it is to be paid in full to its bearer when the time comes.
 Then the next person takes it and uses it to settle her debt to a third person.
 When she hands it to the third person, she signs and stamps the back of the check.
 Then the third person gives to a fourth person, again signing and stamping the back, all consecutive stamps laying orderly from left to right.
 These stampers are called ciranta.